cloudera/hue/docs/docs-site/content/developer/development/_index.md

 as long as they're in packages covered by django.
 You can use the unittest frameworks, or you can just name your method with the word "test" at a word boundary, and nose will find it.

 See apps/hello/src/hello/hello_test.py for an example.

-#### Helpful command-line tricks
+#### Running only unit, integration or some or one specific tests

-To run tests that do not depend on Hadoop, use:
+To run the unit tests (should take 5-10 minutes):

     build/env/bin/hue test fast

-To run all tests, use:
+To run all the tests (unit and integration), use:

     build/env/bin/hue test all